Community Support & Crisis Response

 McDonald’s Global Volunteer Awards

 In June 2019, during U.S. National Volunteer Week, we launched new tools to make it easier for everyone in the McDonald’s System to volunteer.
-To mark the occasion, we invited employees, Franchisees, suppliers and Company staff to nominate colleagues who make a meaningful difference; people who donate their time and talents to a charity they are passionate about.
-Of the 234 individuals put forward, 12 winners were selected, each receiving a donation to their charity of choice.
+To mark the occasion, we invited Franchisees, suppliers and Company staff to nominate colleagues who make a meaningful difference; people who donate their time and talents to a charity they are passionate about.
+Of the 234 individuals put forward, 12 finalists and six winners were selected, each receiving a donation to their charity of choice.

 Supporting Local Community Programs Around the World